-While at first glance this may look handy, it’s also likely to make pressing down on the knife when chopping vegetables pretty painful.
+While this may look handy at first glance, it’s also likely to make pressing down on the knife when chopping vegetables pretty painful.

 Folding Camping Knives

-The main advantage of folding camping knives is that you can carry them around in your pocket or on your belt without worrying about accidentally stabbing yourself or someone else.
+The main advantage of folding camping knives is that you can safely carry them around in your pocket or on your belt without worrying about accidents.

 They’re great for general purpose activities such as cutting cord, whittling tent pegs from wood and chopping vegetables, but for batoning firewood and clearing brush, you’ll want a sturdier blade.

-If you’re accident-prone like me, some kind of easy-to-use locking mechanism is pretty much essential.
+If you’re accident-prone like me, some kind of easy-to-use locking mechanism is essential.

-Many folding knives are designed to be opened with one hand, but not all knives are ambidextrous, so if you’re left-handed you may want to take that into consideration when shopping.
+Many folding knives are designed to be opened with one hand, but not all knives are ambidextrous, so if you’re left-handed, you may want to consider that when shopping.

 7 Things to Consider When Buying a Knife for Camping